 Read our full Fitbit Inspire 2 review

-The latest addition to Xiaomi's rapidly expanding line of fitness trackers, the Mi Smart Band 6 is super affordable, and packed with many features you'd expect to find on a much more expensive device, including a pulse oximeter for tracking blood oxygen saturation, and all-day stress tracking.
+The latest addition to Xiaomi's rapidly expanding line of excellent fitness trackers, the Xiaomi Mi Smart Band 6 is super affordable, and packed with many features you'd expect to find on a much more expensive device.
+Not only does it monitor steps, heart rate, and workouts, it also offers a pulse oximeter for tracking blood oxygen saturation, plus all-day stress tracking.

 The display is super bright, and in our tests we found it super responsive to even the lightest of touches – essential with a screen this small.

 It's just a shame there's no on-board GPS for tracking runs, walks and bike rides.
-It works well enough piggybacking on your phone's positioning system, but it means you can't leave your handset at home when working out.
+As with the Garmin Vivosmart 4, above, it works well enough piggybacking on your phone's positioning system, but it means you can't leave your handset at home when working out.
 Otherwise, this is one of the best fitness trackers around if you want to minimize bulk and weight.

 Read our full Xiaomi Mi Smart Band 6 review

-- Read our guide on the best cheap fitness trackers
+- We've also tested and ranked the best cheap fitness trackers